The Emacs library xdt99-mode provides three major modes for editing assembly,

 Please note that stock Emacs uses relatively simple technology for analyzing

-source code, so the level of functionality that xdt99-mode
+source code, so the level of functionality that xdt99-mode can offer is

 limited.
 For advanced features such as semantic assistence please use the